See where we install traffic signals around the city.

 One way we fund traffic signals is through the City’s Capital Construction Program.
 Once we've determined that a traffic signal should be installed, we add the location to our priority list and assign it to a package of multiple intersections to be designed.
 It takes about one year from the beginning of the design process to begin construction.

-Another way traffic signals are funded is through Land Development.
+Another way traffic signals are funded is through land development.
 When there is property development large enough that impacts traffic volumes on our road networks, the developer is responsible for funding traffic signals to improve safety and efficiency.

 Left turn arrows reduce wait time for drivers turning left, but increase waiting time for other drivers.
 When we are deciding where to install a left-turn arrow, we consider: